cmdaltctr/fade-up.js/README.md

     - On page load, the script adds the `transition-active` class to `#inner-wrap` to trigger the fade-in effect.
     - On clicks leading away from the page (e.g., on `<a>` tags not linking to `#`), the script can remove `transition-active` (or apply an alternative fade-out style/class) before allowing navigation to proceed, creating a fade-out effect.

-4.  **Customizing Page Transitions**
+4.  **Customising Page Transitions**

-    If your `fade-up.js` allows customization of page transition parameters (often via constants within the script):
+    If your `fade-up.js` allows custgitomisation of page transition parameters (often via constants within the script):

     ```javascript
     // Example constants within fade-up.js that might be adjustable